mila-iqia/cookiecutter-pyml/{{cookiecutter.project_slug}}/README.md

 `examples/slurm_mila_orion`.
 Here you can find the orion config file (`orion_config.yaml`), as well as the config file for your project (that contains the hyper-parametersi - `config.yaml`).
-Also, in this folder you will find the orion db file and the mlruns folder (i.e., the folder containing the mlflow results).
+Also, in this folder you will find (after running Orion) the orion db file and the mlruns folder (i.e., the folder containing the mlflow results).

-The `exp01` folder contains the executable (`run.sh`).
+The `trial01` folder contains the executable (`run.sh`) - same for `trial02`.

-The reason why there is a folder `exp01` is because you may want to run more trials in parallel.
-To do so, just copy `exp01`, e.g.,
+The reason why there are more trial folders (`trial01` and `trial02) is because you may want to run more trials in parallel.
+If you want to run more than two in paralle, just create more trial folders, e.g.,

-    cp -r exp01 exp02
+    cp -r trial01 trial03

-and launch `run.sh` in `exp02` as well.
-Orion will take care to sync the two experiments.
+and launch `run.sh` in all the trial folders.
+Orion will take care to sync the various experiments.

 After the training is done, you can check orion status with the following commands:
-(to be run from the folder `examples/slurm_mila_orion`)
+(to be run inside any trial folder, e.g., `examples/slurm_mila_orion/trial01`)

     export ORION_DB_ADDRESS='orion_db.pkl'
-    export ORION_DB_TYPE='pickleddb'
+    export ORION_DB_TYPE='../pickleddb'
     orion status
     orion info --name my_exp